azareljacobs/Wholesale_PartnerPortal/README.md

         -   `PartnerView.php`: Gets partner data either from URL parameters or registry, and provides methods for accessing partner attributes and generating logo URLs.
 Implements `IdentityInterface` to properly invalidate FPC cache when the displayed partner is modified.
     -   **Block Data Flow**: Frontend blocks retrieve partner data and prepare it for use in templates, including filtering for active status and generating media URLs.
     -   **Data Sharing**: Properly configured dependencies are injected via constructor rather than using ObjectManager directly.
-    -   **Cache Invalidation**: Both frontend blocks implement `IdentityInterface` and return appropriate cache tags from the Partner model, ensuring that the Full Page Cache is properly invalidated when partners are created, updated, deleted, or when their active status changes.
+    -   **Cache Invalidation**: Both frontend blocks implement `IdentityInterface` and return appropriate cache tags from the Partner model.
+The Full Page Cache is invalidated when partners are created, updated, or deleted.
+Changes to a partner's active status also trigger cache invalidation for their specific partner view page.

 -   **Templates**:
     -   **Frontend Templates**: